 Thaddeus Haas began his experimentation with yoga in the early 90s, in the most unlikely of places, the straight-edge hardcore scene in northeastern Pennsylvania.
 It was there that he was introduced to the path of bhakti yoga as taught by His Divine Grace Srila Bhaktivedanta Swami Prabhupada, but it wasn’t until many years later that he formally took up the practice of any yoga at all.
 He discovered the practice of Ashtanga yoga while living in Austin, Texas in 2005 and it was this discovery which solidified his commitment to living a yogic life.
 Shortly thereafter, he established a dedicated relationship with David Garrigues and exclusively studied with him in Seattle, Missoula, Charlottesville, Philadelphia, and Kovalam, India.
 During this time, Thaddeus received the blessings of David to teach and he began teaching Mysore at Ashtanga Yoga Charlottesville until relocating to Denver in 2012 to pursue his Masters in Traditional Chinese Medicine.
 Thaddeus remains firmly embedded in the Ashtanga yoga tradition by maintaining a regular practice and receiving instruction from senior teachers.
 In addition, he is an active practitioner of bhakti yoga and serves as a pujari for Sri Sri Radha Govinda at ISKCON Denver.
 For him, the most important aspect of his practice of both Ashtanga and bhakti yoga are their connection to tradition and lineage and he strives to communicate this through his teaching.

 Brianna Kliesmet was introduced to Ashtanga yoga in 2010 when completing her undergraduate degree in business administration at the University of Wisconsin-Milwaukee.
 PJ Heffernan, a dedicated student of Guruji and passionate teacher of Ashtanga, was instructing Yoga at the university at the time, and from that day on she began regularly attending his led primary classes at PJ’s yoga Shala.
 Since then, Brianna has become a regular practitioner in Denver.
 She has continued her exploration into Ashtanga by traveling to Mysore, India learning under the guidance of Sharath Jois at the Shri K Pattabhi Jois Ashtanga Yoga Institute.
-Brianna made the trip twice, in March of 2015 and October of 2016.
+Brianna made the trip three times, Spring of 2015, Fall of 2016, and again in Spring of 2019.
 Prior to learning her passion for the lineage and practice of Ashtanga, Brianna competed at a national level with Trinity Academy of Irish Dance and was a member of the Trinity Irish Dance Company, a professional touring group.
 She traveled nationally and internationally performing all over Japan and the world until 2013.
 Now living in Denver, Brianna spends her free time mountain biking, snowboarding and striving to live a lifestyle according to the 8-limbs of Ashtanga Yoga.

 Laura Flier initially began practicing yoga in 2002, when she was searching for a means to maintain physical and mental well-being in the face of her demanding litigation career.
 She soon found her first yoga home at It’s Yoga San Francisco, known for its unconventional approach to Ashtanga.
 She earned her teaching certificate in ashtanga/vinyasa from It’s Yoga in 2006, then in 2007 went on to become certified to teach It’s Yoga’s “Rocket” system.
 Eventually she was drawn to explore a more traditional practice, which led her in 2008 to travel to Mysore, India, where she met Sri K. Patthabi Jois and practiced for one month under Sharath Rangaswamy.
 In 2010 she seized the opportunity to assist her Mysore teachers in San Francisco: Chad Herst and Devorah Sacks at Mission Ashtanga, and Catherine Shaddix at The Mindful Body.
 Later in 2010 she relocated to Colorado, where she has honored her ongoing commitment to her personal practice while keeping up a corporate legal career and regularly teaching vinyasa for the joy of it.
 Fourteen years after she first rolled out her mat, she’s struck by what a lifelong journey this practice truly is, and how much always remains to be learned.